krystianZak7/MemoryGameTest/README.md

 Setup

 # Features
-Responsive Game Board: A grid layout with cards that adapt to different screen sizes.
+Responsive Game Board --- a grid layout with cards that adapt to different screen sizes.

-Card Flipping: Smooth animations for flipping cards to reveal their values.
+Card Flipping --- smooth animations for flipping cards to reveal their values.

-Move Counter: Tracks and displays the number of moves made by the player.
+Move Counter --- tracks and displays the number of moves made by the player.

-Time Counter: Displays the elapsed time since the start of the game.
+Time Counter --- displays the elapsed time since the start of the game.

-Restart Button: Resets the game to its initial state, allowing for a fresh start.
+Restart Button --- resets the game to its initial state, allowing for a fresh start.

-Card Matching: Logic to check for matching pairs and keep them flipped if they match.
+Card Matching --- logic to check for matching pairs and keep them flipped if they match.

-Animated Matching: Visual feedback with animations for successfully matched cards.
+Animated Matching - Visual feedback with animations for successfully matched cards.

 # How to Play
 - Start the Game: Open the game in your web browser